vanlicht/MazeTreasureHunt/README.md

 	- Has rotation animation when idle, and instantly disappears when being clicked, while poof and sound effect are triggered at the same time.

 4. Key:
-	- Has animation when idle, and has 2 states: (1) when being clicked, and (2) when used to open the door.
+	- Bobs and rotates when idle.
+	- When clicked, the key flies towards the door and unlocks the door, so the door can be opened when clicked.
+	- Activate Poofs.
+	- After being clicked, the key disappears.

 5. Waypoint:
 	- Modified the teleportation behaviour when being clicked.
 Camera travels to position, instead of just snapping to it.